Type of scholarships:

 Scores are given according to the following selection criteria:

 A maximum of 30 points for the overall grade of the previous degree (or the preliminary grade status at the time of application, minimum of 120 ECTS), and importance of university in the country where the degree was obtained.

 A maximum of 30 points for the marks of relevant study subjects during the previous degree, other relevant academic or extra-academic qualifications, and/or relevant professional/industrial or international experience.

-A maximum of 20 qualification points for the letter of motivation (statement of interest in the study programme).
-Criteria for the evaluation of the letter of motivation are specific reference of the study programme, a clear description of own qualifications and objectives, coherence of the intended career with the study programme, and congruence of the applicant’s motivation of study with the orientation of the study programme.
+A maximum of 20 qualification points for your motivation.
+In your application you have to answer 5 motivation questions.
+The answers you have given to those questions will be evaluated.
+Criteria for the evaluation are specific reference of the study programme, a clear description of own qualifications and objectives, coherence of the intended career with the study programme, and congruence of the applicant’s motivation of study with the orientation of the study programme.

 A maximum of 20 qualification points for the two letters of recommendation.
 Criteria for the evaluation of the applicants are scientific and personal potential of the candidates, especially with regard to the study programme, relevance of previous studies, and, if applicable, professional qualifications and performance with respect to the scope of the FRM programme.

 The added value of a scholarship for the applicant and his/her career will also be considered.
 Particularly applications from those who have already obtained an MSc degree in a related area from a renowned university will be carefully analysed on motivation.